Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Methodology

 We can then fit the simulated observables as we would for real lens systems.
-We consider three types of models that treat the ENV/LOS in different ways to see if we can recover the true, input lens galaxy parameters and the Hubble constant.
-We consider the following models: (1) The ``Lens-Only'' model ignores ENV/LOS effects altogether.
-(2) The ``Lens+Shear'' model attempts to account for ENV/LOS effects by fitting an external shear in the main lens plane \citep[e.g.,][]{Suyu13}.
-(3) The ``3-D Lens'' model uses our multi-plane framework developed in M14.
-However, most (or all) of the ENV/LOS galaxies are treated using the tidal approximation.
-This allows us to disentangle non-linear effects, which are accounted for in our 3-D Lens models, and higher order terms which are not.
+We consider models that treat the ENV/LOS in progressivly more realistic ways to see if we can recover the true, input lens galaxy parameters and the Hubble constant.